Kitbashery/kitbashery.github.io/index.md

 All C# code must be up to Microsoft's <a href="https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions">C# Coding Conventions</a>.
 In the past Unity used conventions like using m_variableName and such practices can still be found in legacy code.
 However going forward Microsoft's conventions are now the standard.
 </p>

-In addition to the C# coding standards there is a prefered comment and region structure to follow.
+In addition to the C# coding standards there is a preferred comment and region structure to follow.

 <li>Encapsulate all properties in a #region labeled: Properties:</li>
 <li>Encapsulate all Monobehaviour Initializers, Updates, Gizmos and IEnumerators in a #region labeled: Initialization & Updates.</li>
 <li>Encapsulate Methods in a #region labeled: Methods: within this region you can have sub regions labeled to your liking.</li>
 <li>Triple slash summary comments must be used on all public methods and properties that are not obviously named.
-These summary comments corralate to the descriptions in the documentation.</li>
+These summary comments correlate to the descriptions in the documentation.</li>

 ```csharp